 - Super sable morph ball pythons

 There is no ‘cure’ for a head wobble as it’s a neurological condition.

 According to the Journal of Virology, ball pythons can get Inclusion body disease.
 IBD is a relatively newly-found disease that is fatal.

 It primarily affects boids, especially boa constrictors, but it can also affect pythons.
 Unfortunately, this means that ball pythons are also at risk.

 It’s a neurological problem, meaning that it affects the snake’s brain and nervous system in the following ways:

-With improper care, it’s easy for a ball python to get too fat or too thin.
-Whether this is because you’re not feeding them the correct amount, or because they’re refusing food, the symptoms are the same.
+With improper care, it’s easy for a ball python to get fat.
+Whether this is because you’re feeding it too much or too often, the symptoms are the same.

-- The snake will have a big, thick neck.
-Again, this is because they have extra fat reserves.
+- Thick neck.
+This is because they have extra fat reserves.

 - Scale spreading.
 This is where the snake has become so large that you can see gaps between its scales, revealing its skin.
 You’ll notice this especially around the snake’s middle and neck.

 If the snake is underweight, or has become anorexic, then you’ll notice these symptoms instead: